chharvey/counterpoint/docs/spec/data-types.md

 the [union](#union) \`Or<‹T›, Void>\` is not necessarily the same as \`‹T›\`.

 The Void type is also unlike Null in that no Counterpoint Language Value has type Void.

+#### Unknown
+The **Unknown** type is the Top Type and it represents the set of all possible values.
+Any value or expression is assignable to Unknown, and expressions of type Unknown are accepted almost nowhere.

+Unknown is a supertype of every type, and no type (except Unknown itself) is a supertype of Unknown.
+Unknown is the the “identity element” of the [intersection](#intersection) operation and the “absorption element” of the [union](#union) operation.

 #### Null
 The **Null** type has exactly one value, called `null`,